 Below is the query result from a pool.
 The actual pool state can be found under 'data'.
 Additionally, the

-bundle_proposal and all protocol nodes who have joined the pool are attached with some other information
+bundle_proposal and all protocol validators who have joined the pool are attached with some other information

 calculated on the fly.